Orientation and Transitions Mentors

 What can I expect as a mentee

-- Mentors will contact you before the fall semester to support you in getting ready for your new journey.
+- Mentors will contact you before the semester to support you in getting ready for your new journey.

 - Ask questions!
 Your mentor has been in your shoes before and can share their experiences and help answer any questions that arise throughout the academic year.